Below are the guidelines for applying to the Jenni House Residency. Please read them carefully.

 poetry and prose writers using the house as a place for writing and editing their work

-Some of the monthly residencies have been pre-allocated to specific disciplines and others are open to all practices.
+Some of the monthly residencies may be allocated to specific disciplines and others are open to all practices.

 Community Engagement Requirement:

-Resident artists are required to host one community engagement activity (e.g. an open studio, workshop, performance, artist talk, screening or other event) that relate to their ongoing work or the work they are producing in the Jenni House.
+Resident artists are required to host one community engagement activity (e.g. an open studio, workshop, performance, artist talk, screening or other event) that relate to their ongoing work or the work they are producing in the Jenni House/Chambers House.
+Please ensure you accommodate COVID-19 guidelines issued by the Yukon’s Chief Medical Officer of Health.
+Reference: www.yukon.ca/COVID-19

 Fees, Financial Assistance & Support:

-Resident artists have 24 hour access to the Jenni House building and receive an honoraria of $1000/month and a $90 material allowance for public engagement (Ie workshop supplies, food for reception).
+Resident artists have 24 hour access to the Jenni House/Chambers House building and receive an honoraria of $1000/month and a $100 material allowance for public engagement (Ie workshop supplies, food for reception).
 Allowance towards travel, accommodation and subsistence may be offered if applicable.

 ArtsNet and its partners are available to help resident artists make connections with Yukon artists and the public.